bosch-io/iot-things-examples/digitaltwin-example/README.md

 All custom microservices that implement functionality of one/multiple Features can be integrated into the Digital Twin by using the Eclipse Ditto protocol via multiple protocol bindings.
 You can use either a WebSocket binding oder AMQP 1.0 or AMQP 0.91 (RabbitMQ) binding, depending on what is best suited regarding technology and non-functional requirements.

 The most important aspect of a Digital Twin is the representation of state and the functionality of the physical device that is connected to the Internet.
-This integration is done using the same approach and explicitly preapred for integration with Eclipse Hono.
+This integration is done using the same approach and explicitly prepared for integration with Eclipse Hono.

 The following diagram shows deployment options for Digital Twin with Eclipse Ditto: